Sputnik 1: Models

+Replicas

 In 1959, the Soviet Union donated a replica of Sputnik to the United Nations.
 There are other full-size Sputnik replicas (with varying degrees of accuracy) on display in locations around the world, including the National Air and Space Museum in the United States, the Science Museum in the United Kingdom, the Powerhouse Museum in Australia, and outside the Russian embassy in Spain.

 Three one-third scale student-built replicas of Sputnik 1 were deployed from the Mir space station between 1997 and 1999.
 The first, named Sputnik 40 to commemorate the fortieth anniversary of the launch of Sputnik 1, was deployed in November 1997.
 Sputnik 41 was launched a year later, and Sputnik 99 was deployed in February 1999.
 A fourth replica was launched, but never deployed, and was destroyed when Mir was deorbited.